Nutrition and Exercise as Medicine

 You will become familiar with the factors that can affect the decision to exercise and how exercise programmes can be structured and implemented to enable an overall improvement in health.
-Whilst on this course, you will also have the opportunity to take gym instructor, personal trainer or exercise referral certification at no additional cost.

 In your final year you will have the opportunity to take a placement in a wide range of professional settings (referral schemes, private/public sectors, health clubs, community, clinical).

 The programme includes two semesters (12 week blocks of teaching) at each level.
 The following are the modules you will learn at Level 4 (first year), Level 5 (second year) and Level 6 (final year).

 Develop a basic knowledge and understanding of the core human physiological systems which are fundamental to sport, exercise health and movement.

 Develop a foundation of knowledge which is fundamental to the study of energy metabolism and nutrition for human movement

 Learn about the importance of physical activity, nutrition and health monitoring by designing interventions to promote health and wellbeing among individuals and groups.
 Students will learn how to assess intervention effectiveness via the monitoring of health behaviour, fitness, and wellbeing parameters.

 Evaluating Contemporary Developments in Applied Settings

 Learn how the concept of innovation has been applied within the exercise, nutrition and health industries to develop fitness levels and improve health.
 Students will learn to question why and how different approaches may or may not be successful with different population groups operating in different settings.